danielsaidi/website_danielsaidi/_posts/2020/2020-06-07-swiftui-sheets.md

 ```

 If the settings screen has a bunch of sheets that should only be presented from settings, you could create a separate `SettingsSheet` enum and use it in the exact same way.

+This means that `SheetContext` can be used to manage all different kind of sheets.
+It will hold your present state and make sure to update it accordingly, while you just have to provide it with the sheets you want to present.

 ## Source code